SubeyteT/Customer-Lifetime-Value-Prediction-Online-Retail-Dataset/README.md

 UnitPrice: Unit price.
 Numeric.
 Product price per unit in sterling (Â£).
 CustomerID: Customer number.
 Nominal.
 A 5-digit integral number uniquely assigned to each customer.
 Country: Country name.
 Nominal.
 The name of the country where a customer resides.

+For better resoruces about the topic, visit: (https://www.veribilimiokulu.com/)